orestis/fauxvinyl/README.md

 Faux-Vinyl

-An application that allows you to play your favorite albums without having to suffer through Spotify's horrible UI.
+A collection of scripts/utilities that allows you to play your favorite albums without having to suffer through Spotify's horrible UI.

-TODO:

-[v] Add plugin for Marantz SR6007 to specify proper output [] Add plugin to advance tracks via IR receiver
-[] Add audio plugin to add "vinyl equalizer" for mellow sounds [] Add some analog visualization, spinning thing, nixie progress tube?
+This is Mac-only, and it requires you have the Spotify client installed locally.
+Also you have to run it with the system python or any PyObjC - enabled python that allows you to use SBApplicationBridge.framework.

+1. Maintain a collection of albums in the `albums.txt` file, one Spotify URI per line.

+2. Run ./server.py and visit `http://localhost:9001`

+3. Click on an album to play in Spotify.